RCP and the communist logo (800 x 800 px) (5)

 Communism and the fight for women's emancipation

-In this session, Manon Powrie will explore the roots of women’s oppression, and how to fight for liberation.
+In this session, Manon Powrie will explore the roots of women’s oppression, showing that the fight for women’s liberation is inseparable from the fight for communism.

 Speaker: Manon Powrie